rosen-bridge/selection/packages/ergo-box-selection/README.md

 });
 ```

-Pass `registerValues` (a `Map` or plain object keyed by register id) to apply the same register content to every produced change box.
+Pass `registerValues` (array of `Constant`, ordered as R4, R5, ...
+R9) to apply the same register content to every produced change box.

+Pass `burnTokens` (a `Map<string, bigint>` from tokenId to burnAmount) to allow burning tokens by reducing the computed token change amounts.